ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115313 Laboratory Fume Hoods.md

    1. Noise Criteria:
       1. Test data of octave band analysis verifying hood is capable of a 50 NC value when connected to a 50 NC HVAC source.
 Reading shall be taken 3' in front of an open sash, 5’ off the floor at 100 fpm face velocity.
    1. Interior and exterior materials of construction and finishes shall meet the usage and these specification requirements.
 1. SUBMITTALS
    1. Comply with all Pertinent Provisions of Section 013300.
    1. Shop Drawings:
       1. Indicate equipment locations, large scale plans, elevations, cross sections, rough-in and anchor placement dimensions and tolerances and all required clearances.
    1. Product Data:
       1. Submit manufacturer's data for each component and item of laboratory equipment specified.
 Include component dimensions, configurations, construction details, joint details, and attachments, utility and service requirements and locations.
 Include liner and exterior finish tests by independent third party.
    1. Samples:
-      1. Submit 3 x 6 inch samples of finish for fume hood, work surfaces and for other pre-finished equipment and accessories for selection by NREL.
+      1. Submit 3 x 6 inch samples of finish for fume hood, work surfaces and for other pre-finished equipment and accessories for selection by Owner.
    1. Test Reports:
       1. Submit test reports on each size and type of hood verifying conformance to test performances specified.
 Test report must accompany each hood as part of installation and usage package.
 Submit independent test reports as required by specification.
    1. Instructions: